Progressive supranuclear palsy progresses faster and results in more severe muscle rigidity and disability than Parkinson disease.

 Other symptoms include insomnia, agitation, irritability, apathy, and rapid changes in emotion.

 In the late stages, depression and dementia are common.
-Compared with Parkinson disease, progressive supranuclear palsy progresses faster, responds less well to treatment, and results in more severe muscle rigidity and disability, usually within 5 years.
+Compared with Parkinson disease, progressive supranuclear palsy progresses faster, causes falls earlier, responds less well to treatment, and results in more severe muscle rigidity and disability, usually within 5 years.
 Usually, death, often due to infection, occurs within 10 years after symptoms begin.

 Magnetic resonance imaging (MRI) is usually done to check for other disorders that may be causing the symptoms.
+In people with advanced progressive supranuclear palsy, MRI shows that the upper part of the brain stem (the midbrain) has shrunk and is smaller than normal.

 Physical and occupational therapists can provide exercises to help keep joints limber and help people function better.
 They can also recommend strategies and safety measures to reduce the risk of falls.